Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm

-In this paper we introduce Nudge-$M$ scheduling, where basically any incoming type-1 job is allowed to pass any type-2 job that is still waiting in the queue given that it arrived as one of the last $M$ jobs.
-We prove that Nudge-$M$ has an asymptotically optimal response time within a large family of Nudge scheduling algorithms when job sizes are light-tailed.
-Simple explicit results for the asymptotic tail improvement ratio (ATIR) of Nudge-$M$ over FCFS are derived as well as explicit results for the optimal parameter $M$.
-An expression for the ATIR that only depends on the type-1 ad type-2 mean job sizes and the fraction of type-1 jobs is presented in the heavy traffic setting.

-The paper further presents a numerical method to compute the response time distribution and mean response time of Nudge-$M$ scheduling provided that the job size distribution of both job types follows a phase-type distribution (by making use of the framework of Markov modulated fluid queues with jumps).
+\ABSTRACT{ Recently it was shown that the response time of First-Come-First-Served (FCFS) scheduling can be stochastically and asymptotically improved upon by the {\it Nudge} scheduling algorithm in case of light-tailed job size distributions.
+Such improvements are feasible even when the jobs are partitioned into two types and the scheduler only has information about the type of incoming jobs (but not their size).
+In this paper we introduce Nudge*$(M)$ scheduling, where basically any incoming type-1 job is allowed to pass any type-2 job that is still waiting in the queue given that it arrived as one of the last $M$ jobs.
+We prove that Nudge*$(M)$ has an asymptotically optimal response time within a large family of Nudge scheduling algorithms when job sizes are light-tailed.
+Simple explicit results for the asymptotic tail improvement ratio (ATIR) of Nudge*$(M)$ over FCFS are derived as well as explicit results for the optimal parameter $M$.
+An expression for the ATIR that only depends on the type-1 and type-2 mean job sizes and the fraction of type-1 jobs is presented in the heavy traffic setting.
+The paper further presents a numerical method to compute the response time distribution and mean response time of Nudge*$(M)$ scheduling provided that the job size distribution of both job types follows a phase-type distribution (by making use of the framework of Markov modulated fluid queues with jumps). }